CERTIFICATE IN INFORMATICS AND MODELING

 Analytical approaches using informatics and modeling are becoming increasingly important in many fields of study, and much of the curriculum increasingly emphasizes these approaches.
 The Certificate Program provides a framework to guide students in developing these analytical skills based on the following two pathways:

-The CSM pathway introduces students to modeling techniques and provides students with a solid foundation in the quantitative simulation, evaluation and prediction of natural and social phenomena such as the collision of galaxies, protein folding and the behavior of markets.
+The CSM pathway introduces students to modeling techniques and provides students with a solid foundation in the quantitative simulation, evaluation, and prediction of natural and social phenomena such as the collision of galaxies, protein folding, and the behavior of markets.
 Its principal pedagogical and intellectual goal is to make students aware of the power of the quantitative, algorithmic method for understanding the world.
-The idea is to provide a course of undergraduate studies which imparts sufficient general knowledge, intellectual depth and experience with quantitative reasoning and modeling techniques for students to be comfortable and proficient in incorporating this intellectual experience for a better understanding and more control of the natural and social worlds.
-Students can use this experience as an enrichment of their major and liberal arts education or as a stepping stone to pursue, if desired, a more intensive specialization in any of Wesleyan's quantitative reasoning departments.
+The idea is to provide a course of undergraduate studies that imparts sufficient general knowledge, intellectual depth, and experience with quantitative reasoning and modeling techniques for students to be comfortable and proficient in incorporating this intellectual experience for a better understanding and more control of the natural and social worlds.
+Students can use this experience as an enrichment of their major and liberal arts education or as a stepping-stone to pursue, if desired, a more intensive specialization in any of Wesleyan's quantitative reasoning departments.

-The pathway requires an introductory biology course, (such as BIOL/MBB 181), one introductory computer science course (typically, COMP 112, 211 or 212), one upper-level computer science course (such as computer structure and operation COMP 231, algorithms - COMP 312 or databases - COMP 354)one upper-level bioinformatics course (from a list of approved courses), and one course in each of two of the following categories (from a list of approved courses): molecular genetics, structural biology, evolutionary biology, and bioethics & philosophy of biology.
+The pathway requires an introductory biology course, (such as BIOL/MB&B181); one introductory computer science course (typically, COMP112 Introduction to Programming or COMP211 Computer Science I) or an approved alternative; one advanced computer science course (such as COMP212 Computer Science II, COMP331 Computer Structure and Organization, COMP312 Algorithms and Complexity, or COMP354 Principles of Databases) or an approved alternative; one upper-level bioinformatics course (from a list of approved courses); and one course in each of two of the following categories (from a list of approved courses): bioinformatics, molecular genetics and cell biology, evolutionary biology, structural biology, bioethics and philosophy of biology, and applied quantitative reasoning.

 Students who are interested in the CSM pathway should contact Reinhold Blumel (email@example.com), and students who are interested in the IGS pathway should contact either Michael Weir (firstname.lastname@example.org) or Danny Krizanc (email@example.com).